jameshanlon/jameshanlon.github.io/content/thesis.md

+---
 Title: Scalable abstractions for general-purpose parallel computation
 Date: 2014-10-01
 Category: notes
 Tags: computing
-Summary: An overvirew of my PhD thesis.
+Summary: An overview of my PhD thesis.
+Status: published
+---

 This is my Ph.D. thesis that I completed at the University of Bristol in March 2014.
 I was supervised by [David May](https://www.cs.bris.ac.uk/~dave/) and